Pa Mis Muchachas

 Jean Rodríguez handled the song's vocal production.

 "Pa Mis Muchachas" is a song recorded by American singers Christina Aguilera, Becky G and Argentine rapper and singer Nicki Nicole featuring Argentine singer Nathy Peluso for the former's ninth studio and second Spanish-language album Aguilera (2022).
 It was written by the performers alongside Kat Dahlia, Yasmil Marrufo, Jorge Luis Chacín, and Yoel Henriquez.
 Its production was handled by Rafa Arcaute and Federico Vindver, co-produced by Afo Verde, and vocal production handled by Jean Rodríguez.
-The song was released through Sony Music Latin as the album's lead single on October 22, 2021, marking Aguilera's return Spanish-language music after nine years.
+The song was released through Sony Music Latin as the album's lead single on October 22, 2021, marking Aguilera's return to Spanish-language music after nine years.

 Featured on the album's first part, La Fuerza, "Pa Mis Muchachas" follows La Fuerza's theme of celebrating womanhood and female empowerment.
 Musically, it is a guaracha song, and its lyrics focus on how a woman's strength is passed down through generations.
 The song was received positively by critics, being likened to Aguilera's 2001 rendition of "Lady Marmalade".
 Commercially, it reached number one in Taiwan, and was a top 20 hit on record charts in Mexico, Chile, Puerto Rico, Ecuador, El Salvador, Peru and Venezuela, among other Latin American countries.
 "Pa Mis Muchachas" has received a platinum certification (Latin field) by the Recording Industry Association of America (RIAA) as well as three nominations at the 23rd Annual Latin Grammy Awards, including for Record and Song of the Year.